Shawn Crouch, Composer (b. 1977)

-Gramophone Magazine calls Shawn Crouch a "gifted young composer" and Anthony Tommasini of the New York Times describes Shawn Crouch's work as music of "gnarling atonal energy".
+Gramophone Magazine calls Shawn Crouch a "gifted composer" and Anthony Tommasini of the New York Times describes Shawn Crouch's work as music of "gnarling atonal energy".
 The Miami Herald called his Road From Hiroshima; A Requiem a "staggering achievement, an imaginative, powerful and deeply moving work" making the Miami Herald and Sun Sentinel's 2005 Classical Music Standouts.
-Shawn has received awards and accolades from such prestigious institutions as the American Academy of Arts and Letters, ASCAP, Yale University, Meet the Composer and the Percussive Arts Society.
+Shawn has received awards and accolades from such prestigious institutions as the American Academy of Arts and Letters, ASCAP, BMI, Yale University, Society of Composers Inc., Meet the Composer and the Percussive Arts Society.
 He is the inaugural recipient of the Dale Warland Singers Commissioning Award given by Chorus America and the American Composers Forum.
-Shawn Crouch, composer, conductor and educator, has had his works performed by among others; American Modern Ensemble, Cantori New York, California E.A.R.
-Unit, Chanticleer, Del Sol String Quartet, the Esoterics, Eighth Blackbird, Lost Dog New Music Ensemble, Non Sequitur, newEar Contemporary Ensemble, Phoenix Chorale, Prism Quartet, Santa Fe Chorale, Seraphic Fire Chamber Choir and the Firebird Chamber Orchestra, the Yesaroun' Duo, and Volti.
-He has worked in collaboration with Miami based artist Kevin Arrow, dance choreographer Susan Dodge, and theater director Tina Packer and Shakespeare and Company.
+Shawn Crouch, composer, has had his works performed and commissioned by among others; American Modern Ensemble, Cantori New York, California E.A.R.
+Unit, Chanticleer, Cleveland Orchestra Chamber Players, Del Sol String Quartet, the Esoterics, Eighth Blackbird, Lost Dog New Music Ensemble, Non Sequitur, newEar Contemporary Ensemble, Plexure Trio, Phoenix Chorale, Prism Quartet, Santa Fe Chorale, Seraphic Fire Chamber Choir and the Firebird Chamber Orchestra, the Yesaroun' Duo, and Volti.
+Shawn has worked collaboratively with Miami based artist Kevin Arrow, dance choreographer Susan Dodge, and theater director Tina Packer and Shakespeare and Company.

-An educator as well as a composer, Shawn Crouch has served as the Founding Director of the Miami Choral Academy, a tuition-free program that creates a little league-type network of choral ensembles for children in underserved communities of Miami-Dade County.
+An educator as well as a composer, Shawn Crouch has served as the Founding Director of Seraphic Fire's Miami Choral Academy, a tuition-free program that creates a little league-type network of choral ensembles for children in underserved communities of Miami-Dade County.
 Shawn Crouch has also served on the music faculty at the Walden School for Young Musicians, and the Hunter College Campus School in New York City.
-Shawn Crouch regularly guest conducts ensembles and serves as clinician for youth choirs throughout the United States.